-Fence / Gate Permit Requirements in State College, PA
+Fence Permit Requirements in State College, PA

 Pennsylvania adopted 2021 ICC codes via UCC update, effective January 1, 2026.
 CRCA provides building code enforcement for participating municipalities including State College borough.
 Zoning permits required from borough Planning Dept at 243 S Allen St before building permit.

-When you DON'T need a permit
+When you don’t need a Fence permit in State College

 Backyard fences 6 feet or under do not require a building permit.